-Remove shim washer (11).
+Remove washer (10).

-If the sprocket (8) is worn out, the complete clutch drum (12) will need to be replaced (for the part number, see "Extract from the spare parts list").
+Replace the old sprocket (8) with a new one (11).
+For the part number consult the "Extract from the spare parts list".

-Install a complete new clutch drum (12), shim washer (11) and new circlip (9) (for the part numbers, see "Extract from the spare parts list").
+Install a new chain sprocket, washer and circlip (9) (for the part numbers see "Extract from the spare parts list").